SBU-BMI/quip_distro/README.md

 Image Volume - This is, by default, the images directory in this directory.
 If this is changed, please make the same change across all impacted services.

 Packages - Packages are built in the viewer service using parcel, mount a different directory with packages.js to the package directory to overwrite or add functionality.

+## PathDB

+To use PathDB, use quip-pathdb.yml instead of caMicroscope.yml.
+This deployment does not include the auth and loader as separate services, as this PathDB provides that functionality.

+Running QuIP with PathDB:

+0) place yourself in quip\_distro folder.<br>
+1) copy config/httpd.conf.template to config/httpd.conf<br>
+2) copy config/pathdb\_routes.json to config/routes.json (this will overwrite an existing routes.json file)<br>
+3) configure httpd.conf with your certificates to enable https.<br>
+4) build with, "docker-compose -f quip-pathdb.yml build"<br>
+5) run with, "docker-compose -f quip-pathdb.yml up -d"

 ## Support
 Feel free to add any support inquiry as a github issue to this repository.
 Other feedback can be given via [this form](https://docs.google.com/forms/d/e/1FAIpQLScL91LxrpAZjU88GBZP9gmcdgdf8__uNUwhws2lzU6Lr4qNwA/viewform).